notWhaleB/CGI-server/README.md

 # CGI-server
 Simple CGI server.

-Build using scons, after build put "CGIServer" into "webserver/" and your site into "webserver/site/"
+Build using cmake, after build put "CGIServer" into "webserver/" and your site into "webserver/site/"